 The Dining Room

 With table set for a modest family dinner, this is a delightful space full of authentic period detail.
 There’s even a mock-up of the Tennyson’s favourite dessert of apple pie!
-Tennyson entertained numerous distinguished and clever people over the years.
+Tennyson and his wife Emily entertained numerous distinguished and clever people over the years.
 Visitors included Julia Margaret Cameron, Lewis Carroll, Edward Lear, the poet Swinburne, George Frederic Watts, the Allinghams, Pre-Raphaelite painters John Everett Millais and William Holman Hunt, and the Italian statesman Giuseppe Garibaldi.
 Prince Albert is also recorded as having visited briefly.

 The drawing room at Farringford House is probably the largest of the 11 rooms open to the tour.
 Consequently, it has the most to see, and very evocative.
-It has lots of fine 19th-century period furniture, portraits and fantastic decorative detail on walls and ceiling.
+It has plenty of fine 19th-century period furniture, portraits and fantastic decorative detail on walls and ceiling.
 This includes an enormous gilt-framed mirror and a magnificent central rose.

 The large, east-facing windows have stunning views over the garden and lawns beyond, with some magnificent trees and glimpses of the sea.
 You are permitted to stroll here, by the way.
 There is also an ongoing project restoring the walled-garden to the west of the house.
 And visitors are able to walk here, too.

 Tennyson was a great outdoor man.
 His walks were a constant source of inspiration, and he also did much of his writing in a specially built summerhouse that once existed in the gardens surrounding the building.